-RETAILING AND SERVICE MARKETING
+RETAIL AND SERVICE MARKETING

-COURSE OBJECTIVES CS01: To make students aware about the role of Retailing.
-CS02: To make students aware about the role of Service marketing CS03: To familiarise the students about opportunities in the Field of Retailing.
-CS04: To familiarise the students about the significance of Customer Relationship Management.
-CS05: To familiarise the students about marketing of Services.
-COURSE OUTCOMES C01: Students will be familiar with Retailing.
-C02: Students will be familiar with Service Marketing.
-C03: Students will know about the opportunities of the Field.
-C04: Students will be having a fair knowledge about CRM.
-C05: Students will be having a fair knowledge about marketing of services.
+- To make students aware about the role of Retailing. - To make students aware about the role of Service marketing.. - To familiarise the students about opportunities in the Field of Retailing. - To familiarise the students about the significance of Customer Relationship Management. - To familiarise the students about marketing of Services.

+C01: Be familiar with Retailing.

+C02: Show familiarity with Service Marketing.

+C03: Show familiarity with the opportunities in the field of service marketing.

+C04: Show a fair knowledge about CRM.

+C05: Demonstrate skills in marketing of services.